I've found a baby rabbit...

 Once their eyes have opened, most baby rabbits are eating solid foods and can take care of themselves (they will continue to return to the nest for warmth for a while).
 If they are safe from your pets, it’s best to leave them be.

-Though they are still small, these baby rabbits are old enough to care for themselves.
+Though they are still small (about the size of a tennis ball), these baby rabbits are old enough to care for themselves.
 Their eyes are open, and they have fluffy hair.
 If found in the wild, it's best to leave them alone!

 If the rabbit's nest is destroyed, or you know that the kits are orphaned, please contact your local wildlife rehabilitator for advice.
-Baby bunnies have very sensitive digestive systems, so it's best to speak with us before trying to feed them.
+Baby bunnies have very sensitive digestive systems, and are used to only eating twice a day.
+Because of this, it’s best not to feed them before you get them to your local rehabilitator.
 Keep them in a warm, dark place until you are able to get them to a licensed rehabilitator.

 Help keep animals like baby rabbits safe by keeping your dogs on a leash and cats inside during baby season!
 Roaming dogs account for many rabbit deaths every spring, and cats kill more wildlife than any other animal!